 How to Plant Canna Lilies

 While technically they don’t have a top or bottom, most canna rhizomes can be planted horizontally with the eyes facing up.
-Cover the rhizomes with 3-6 inches of soil.
+Cover the rhizomes with 3 to 6 inches (8-15 cm.) of soil.
 Water well and apply a layer of mulch to retain moisture.

 Canna Lily Care